SAMANTHA BEYNON

 Picture

-She will be happy to direct any new book or publishing-related requests to her agent.
+I am currently represented by Lisa Rambert-Valaskova at Transatlantic Agency.
+I am happy to direct any new book or publishing-related inquiries to my agent.

 Picture